 b) Hold an undergraduate degree in the Earth Sciences field and a relevant academic or scientific curriculum that is recognized by the FCT NOVA Scientific Committee as attesting the capacity to accomplish this cycle of studies;

-c) Hold a schoolar, scientific or professional curriculum in the Earth science field that is recognized by the FCT NOVA Scientific Council under the Council of the Department of the DCT proposal as attesting the capacity to accomplish this cycle of studies;
+c) Hold a schoolar, scientific or professional curriculum in the Earth science field that is recognized by the FCT NOVA Scientific Council under the Council of the Department of earth Sciences proposal as attesting the capacity to accomplish this cycle of studies;

 d) The recognition referred subparagraphs b) and c) of first paragraph shall be based on recommendations issued by two professors or PhD researchers, considered experts in the scientific concerned field and appointed by the Scientific Committee of the PhD program.